pandasoft0/reactReviewPictureCollection/README.md

   * this may require you to set props to state, do not do this in the constructor
   * set props to your state once your component mounts

 #### STEP 4:
-Pass mock options data dow to ImageFetcher and design ImageFetcher.js such that a user can click on a button, which runs a function that console.log's what the user has clicked on
+Design ImageFetcher.js such that a user can click on a button, which runs a function that console.log's what the user has clicked on

 #### STEP 5:
 In ImageFetcher.js, instead of console logging what the user clicked, refactor the code to use axios + https://source.unsplash.com/ and send a request that will return a url for a 100x100 image of a dog